 Working with the Right ROM

 Only one achievement set is allowed per game per console.
 This is true in cases of existing official revisions (ex.
-Rev A), official and unofficial fix patches, and over language versions.
+Rev A), official and unofficial fix patches, and over regions.

 Bonus Sets are an exception to this rule, but are considered an extension to a standard set and follow different rules for what types of achievements are allowed.